 - Effective Homeschooling On A Budget

 Step 1: Use Your Current School Resources

-Step 2: Create a Learning Space
+Step 3: Create a Learning Space

-Step 3: Stick to a Schedule
+Step 4: Continue Sticking to a Schedule

-Most children can finish their schoolwork in half the time it would normally take at school given the absence of socializing, recess, and extra curricular like library, art, and gym.
+Most children can finish their schoolwork in half the time it would normally take at school given the absence of socializing, recess, and extracurriculars like library, art, and gym.
 That extra time means you can designate them to chores, free time, extracurricular activities, outdoor play, and family time.

-Step 4: Include the Extracurriculars
+Step 5: Don’t Forget the Extracurriculars

 Explore what your kids love and what their interests are.
 This is the perfect time to encourage self-exploration and healthy hobbies.
 From coding to Spanish, you can find free courses on Coursera and DuoLingo.